It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

-I will be honest with you, my Dad wanted me to be a software engineer, but in my heart, I always wanted to become a pilot.
+I will be honest with you, my Dad wanted me to be a software engineer, but I always wanted to become a pilot in my heart.

 Therefore I did my pilot training and steered further away from becoming an engineer.